Eco-Diet trial aims to slash heart risk in Middle-Aged adults

 Summary

 This study tests whether sustainable diets, like the Planetary Health Diet or a vegetarian diet, can improve heart health in 180 adults aged 45-70 who are at risk for heart disease.
-Participants will follow one of three diets for a period, and researchers will measure changes in blood pressure, cholesterol, blood sugar, and other markers.
-The goal is to see if eating in a way that's good for the planet can also reduce heart disease risk.
+Participants will follow one of three diets for a period, and researchers will measure changes in blood pressure, cholesterol, blood sugar, and inflammation.
+The goal is to see if eating for the planet also benefits your heart.

 Disclaimer